udoprog/ChaosMod/README.md

 * `matrix-slam` - Perform a matrix slam.
 * `disable-control <id>` - Display the specified control.
 * `mod-vehicle <id>` - Modify the current vehicle.
+* `levitate` - Levitate the current vehicle or character.

 ## License